modx-pro/Docs/docs/en/components/formalicious/index.md

 ## HTML email & auto-replies

 Every form submission is automatically sent to a designated email address and a friendly auto-reply is sent to the website visitor when submitting a form.
-All emails are 100% customisable with your own corporate identity.
+All emails are 100% customizable with your own corporate identity.

 ## Save data with 256-bit encryption

 Saving forms can be useful as a backup, but it's also a privacy risk.
 Therefore FormIt has been equipped with Rijndael 256-bit encryption to keep your data secure (mcrypt module required).

-## Powerful customisation
+## Powerful customization

-Formalicious has tons of possibilities by default, but it also comes with the ability to customise it to your own needs.
+Formalicious has tons of possibilities by default, but it also comes with the ability to customize it to your own needs.
 Add you own custom validators, field types and emails.